treeswift/libfatctl/README.md

 # Status

 Sizzling WIP.
-The development is its day three — file trees are being planted, but the volume astronomy is still a mess.
+The development is in its day three — file trees are being planted, but the volume astronomy is still a mess.
 Don't look up.

 # Technical notes